paramsen/Keigen/README.md

 # Keigen

-_A FFT computation library for Android_
+_A matrix and linear algebra library for Android_

 Keigen is an Kotlin wrapper for Eigen, a linear algebra library written in C++.